 Eligibility:

-• Grant applicants should be a mathematician based in the UK, the Isle of Man or the Channel Islands at the time of application and when the conference is planned.
+- Grant applicants should be a mathematician based in the UK, the Isle of Man or the Channel Islands when the conference or workshop is planned.
+Applicants based outside of the UK at the time of application should provide proof that they will have relocated to the UK by the time of their conference.
 Please note that should a grant holder leave the UK before the planned conference then the grant will be withdrawn.
 There is the possibility of the grant being transferred to a co-organiser who is still based in the UK, the Isle of Man or the Channel Islands, with the agreement of the Research Grants Committee Chair.

-• Please note that PhD students are not eligible to apply for a Research Conference grant but can apply to the Postgraduate Conference Grant Scheme to support conferences organised by PhD students for PhD students.
+- Please note that PhD students are not eligible to apply for a Research Conference and Workshop grant but can apply to the Postgraduate Conference Grant Scheme to support conferences organised by PhD students for PhD students.

-• The conference must be held in the UK, the Isle of Man or the Channel Islands.
+- The conference or research workshop must be held in the UK, the Isle of Man or the Channel Islands.

 Criteria:

-• The Society expects that the meetings which it supports will be open to all, and will only support a closed meeting if an exceptional case is made.
+- For conferences, the Society expects that the conferences will be open to all, and will only support a closed conference if an exceptional case is made.

-• Applicants must comply with the Society's policy on Women in Mathematics - please note that the Society considers a lack of invited women speakers to be a very real problem, and a failure to include women speakers are grounds for refusal for funding.
+- Applicants must comply with the Society's policy on Women in Mathematics - please note that the Society considers a lack of invited women speakers (for conferences) or invited women participants (for workshops) to be a very real problem, and a failure to include women speakers/participants are grounds for refusal for funding.

 Value of award: The maximum award is £5,500 towards actual travel, accommodation and subsistence expenses for:

-• Hybrid conferences - the grant can be used to contribute towards the costs of running conferences, including contributing towards caring costs for those attending remotely.
+- Hybrid events- the grant can be used to contribute towards the costs of running conferences/workshops, including contributing towards caring costs for those attending remotely.
 Further guidance about running hybrid events and how these can be supported by an LMS grant is available here.

 The life of an LMS Grant is two financial years (1 August - 31 July).
 All awarded grants need to be claimed no later than the 31 July in the second year of the grant, i.e., if a grant is awarded in the 2023/24 financial year, the grant will need to be claimed by the 31 July 2026.
 Any grants that have not been claimed within the two-year period will be withdrawn.